English | Polski

-Poland’s national broadband plan targets are fully harmonised with the targets set by the European Commission’s Digital Agenda for Europe (DAE), which sets its sights on a Gigabit Society.
+Poland’s national broadband plan targets are fully harmonised with the targets set by the European Commission’s Digital Agenda for Europe (DAE), and set sight on Gigabit Society targets.
 The Strategy of the Office of Electronic Communications (UKE) describes the priority areas for activities of the regulator in the telecommunications and postal markets.
 The Act on supporting development of services and telecommunication networks delivers the legal environment for the faster, more cost-efficient roll-out of next-generation networks.
 The Operational Programme Digital Poland 2014-2020 provides funding for investments in digitally excluded areas.
 A multi-stakeholder Agreement for the Strategy 5G for Poland has been formed to respond to challenges, identify and implement measures aiming at coverage by 5G networks.

 National broadband strategy and policy

 - The Department of Telecommunications of the Ministry of Digital Affairs (Ministerstwo Cyfryzacji), a policy maker, supports the development of telecommunication networks and services, coordinates the construction of broadband networks and co-operates with international telecommunication organisations.

 - Digital Poland Project Centre (Centrum Projektów Polska Cyfrowa) is responsible for spending structural funds, i.e. organising calls for proposals under the Operational Programme Digital Poland (Program Operacyjny Polska Cyfrowa 2014-2020, POPC) funding broadband network development.

 - The Ministry of Funds and Regional Policy is responsible for implementation of European Funds and regional development.
 The Department for Digital Development (Departament Rozwoju Cyfrowego) deals with digitisation and e-government.

 - The Office of Electronic Communications (Urząd Komunikacji Elektronicznej, UKE) is the national regulatory authority for the market of telecommunications and postal services.